alligatormon/alligator/README.md

 Cluster enables the multi-node capabilities to synchronize metrics.
 [Here](https://github.com/alligatormon/alligator/blob/master/doc/cluster.md) is the more information about this.

 ## Puppeteer
 Puppeteer enables the collector of site load statistics.
-[Here](https://github.com/alligatormon/alligator/blob/master/doc/puppeteer.md) is the more information about this.
+In [this](https://github.com/alligatormon/alligator/blob/master/doc/puppeteer.md) document is the more information about this.